Kolmonen: District Football Associations

+Since 2020 the competition administration has returned to the SPL after the fusion of the administrative districts and the SPL.

-Teams within the Kolmonen are eligible to compete in the Suomen Cup and the Suomen Regions' Cup.
-The clubs are normally listed in an abbreviated form and their full names can be viewed by referring to the List of clubs or the relevant District Association.
+Teams within the Kolmonen are eligible to compete in the Finnish Cup and the Finnish Regions' Cup.
+The clubs are normally listed in an abbreviated form and their full names can be viewed by referring to the List of clubs.